The 5 Stages of an Advisory Firm

 • Unclear team roles

-Many advisors at this stage feel busy every day, yet the business still depends entirely on them to function.
+Many advisors at this stage feel busy every single day — yet the business still depends entirely on them to function.
+They've built a very well-paying job, not a firm.

 Stage 4: The Firm Builder Stage